nuscien/trivial/Console/README.md

-﻿You can use the library for your console application to parse the arguments and manage the verbs.
+﻿You can use the library for your console application to parse the arguments, write the selection, dispatch verbs, etc.

 # Import